DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 Before riding an electric scooter for the first time, it's a good idea to read an online [beginner's guide to riding an electric scooter](https://riderguide.com/safety/how-to-ride-an-electric-scooter/).

 In addition to buses and trains, you can see the live location of Bird and Superpedestrian scooters using the [GoPass app](https://riderguide.com/safety/how-to-ride-an-electric-scooter/) from DART.
-At time of recording, Lime scooters are not shown on the GoPass app.
+At the time of recording, Lime scooters are not shown on the GoPass app.

 ![Screenshot of the GoPass app from DART, showing the live location of trains, buses, Bird scooters, and Superpedestrian scooters.](https://ucarecdn.com/33db5c15-6aeb-4b82-99e6-5795ecf7218c/ "The GoPass app from DART shows the live location trains, buses, and scooters from Bird and Superpedestrian.")